Potential for Future Disasters

 replaced by sea water.
 The blowout occurred when the

-The Ixtoc blowout occurred in a somewhat similar way.
+The Ixtoc blowout occured in a somewhat similar way.

-upside down blowout.
-The operators of the oil rig
+down the hole.
+The operators of the oil rig knew

-knew they were in trouble when mud stopped coming up.
+they were in trouble when mud stopped coming up.
+They

-They countered by pumping all the mud they had down
+countered by pumping all the mud they had down the

 The Easy Oil is Gone

-Prospect because that was the best place to drill.
-Of
+because that was the best place to drill.
+Of course

-course an oil company is going to drill in places
+an oil company is going to drill in places which

 drilled.
 Only the difficult places are left.
 This is